lcalero42/cub3d/README.md

 			"cub3d");
 ```

 When the window opens, we start loading all the xpm textures that we will need along the runtime directly.
-By sotring a pointer in our main data structure
+By storing a pointer in our main data structure

 ```C
 static void	load_sprites(t_data *data)